epacificnet/create-epac-app/templates/README.md

 # {{ appName }}

-This application was created with the [create tin command](https://www.npmjs.com/package/create-tin-app).
+This application was created with the [create epac command](https://www.npmjs.com/package/create-epac-app).
 This documentation was generated at the time when the project was generated and describes the functionality that was initially scaffolded.
 Of course, you should feel free to modify or replace this documentation as you build out your own logic.

 ## Endpoints